animist-io/whale-island/README.md

         api.requestBeaconBroadcast(node, uuid, address(this));
     }

-    // Implement method the node will execute on this contract when it begins
+    // Method the node will execute on this contract when it begins
     // broadcasting the beacon.
 Params v, r, s are the elliptic curve signature
     // components of the string '<uuid>:<major>:<minor>', signed with the node's public address. function submitSignedBeaconId( uint8 v, bytes32 r, bytes32 s) public {
         signedBeacon.v = v;
         signedBeacon.r = r;
         signedBeacon.s = s;
     }

-    // Implement a function which verifies that the beacon signal heard by the client is
+    // Method which verifies that the beacon signal heard by the client is
     // identical to the one signed by the node.
 Param 'received' is a string with form:
     // <uuid>:<major>:<minor> encoding the values the client heard when it captured
     // the beacon signal.
 Param 'signingNode' is the address of the node the contract asked to
     // fire the beacon.
     function receivedMatchesSigned( string received, address signingNode ) constant returns (bool result){

         var receivedHash = sha3(received);